Koinonia of St. Gertrude

 The Koinonia of St. Gertrude is a new way to live Benedictine spirituality and values according to the ancient Rule of St. Benedict.
 It is an ecumenical community of women committed to mutual support and accountability.
 Cohousing requires substantial time, effort, and common understanding.
 It is not for people who are just looking for a place to live.

-Why "Koinonia of St. Gertrude"?
+Why the name "Koinonia of St. Gertrude"?

+Koinonia is a Greek term for fellowship or body of believers, intimate spiritual communion and participative sharing in a common religious commitment and spiritual community.
 Koinonia is being in agreement with one another, being united in purpose and serving alongside each other.
-Our Koinonia with each other is based on our common Koinonia with Jesus Christ.
+Our koinonia with each other is based on our common koinonia with Jesus Christ.
 The early Christians “continuously devoted themselves to fellowship.”
 (Acts 2:42)

 Can anyone apply to be a Koinonia of St. Gertrude member?